 Fresh lavender can be used straight from the garden in many recipes or to make tea, or it can be dried for later use.
 Dried lavender buds last a long time, and can be used for cooking and crafting, or for making personal care products like candles, soaps and lotions.

-In the garden, lavender flowers are highly attractive to bees and other pollinators, and can to deter pests, so it makes a wonderful companion plant in any garden.
+In the garden, lavender flowers are highly attractive to bees and other pollinators, and can to deter pests, so it’s very beneficial.
 And guess what… it’s surprisingly easy to grow your own lavender!
 Let me show you how…

 Lavender Care Guide